radianttap/Ambar/README.md

 The first – main – should be used by main-thread bound contexts.
 Mostly for reading data out of the store.

 The second – writer – should be used by contexts created in background threads, usually for saving data into the store.

+If you want to override this and use just one PSC instance, then supply `usingSeparatePSCs: false` in the init for the `CoreDataStack`.

 ### Main MOC